berttejeda-seeddevs/passing-azure-70-533/Design and implement Azure App Service apps/Deploy Web Apps/README.md

 - The App needs resource in a different geographical region
 - The App scales different then other apps hosted in an existing plan.

-### Requirements to move an app to a different App Service plan
-- Same resource group
-- Same geographical region

 ## Additional Resources
 - [Azure App Service plans in-depth overview](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview)